 First time user?
 Sign Up for Pay Now.
 Link will open in a new window/tab.

-Oxford, Massachusetts, October 15, 2021 – Robert J. Morton, president and CEO of bankHometown, announced the start of the bank’s annual Neighbors Helping Neighbors fundraising drive for 2021 to help support local food pantries.
+Oxford, Massachusetts – Robert J. Morton, president and CEO of bankHometown, announced the kick-off of the bank’s annual Neighbors Helping Neighbors fundraising drive for 2022 to help support local food pantries.

-This marks the bank’s 18th year of hosting the program, which invites bank customers, employees, and members of the community to donate money toward food pantries throughout the month of November.
-All donations (up to $2,500 per customer) will be matched dollar for dollar by bankHometown and the total raised will be divided among participating food pantries across Massachusetts and Connecticut in the communities the bank serves.
+The 2022 drive marks the bank’s 19th year of hosting Neighbors Helping Neighbors, which invites bank customers, employees, and members of the community to donate money toward food pantries throughout the month of November.
+All donations (up to $2,500 per customer) will be matched dollar for dollar by bankHometown and the total raised will be divided among participating food pantries across Massachusetts and Connecticut in communities the bank serves.
+In 2021, through contributions and matching donations, the campaign raised over $39,000 and resulted in $2,800 contributions to 14 participating food pantries.
+Over the years, the program has donated nearly $265,000.

-The bank encourages donations of any amount, with contributions of as little as $1 to $5 helping to provide 10 to 50 meals.
-As an added incentive to give, the bank will offer those who donate the opportunity to win a $25 gift card at each of its locations.
+Donations of any amount are encouraged, and as an added incentive to give, the bank will offer those who donate the opportunity to win a $25 gift card at each of its locations.

 “Neighbors Helping Neighbors is a great example of how communities come together to help others in need,” said Morton. “bankHometown is proud to lead this annual giving tradition and thankful to our valued customers and employees who selflessly give each year.”